hmf17/AerialVL/README.md

 The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.

 ## Submitting Statement
-As part of the attached material, we proceed with caution to not break the double-blind review process.
-To make the hosting site and the linked material do not reveal the identity and affiliation of the authors, we utilize a new account for the submission of materials.
+As part of the attached materials, we proceed with caution to not break the double-blind review process.
+To make the hosting site and the linked materials do not reveal the identity and affiliation of the authors, we utilize a new account for the submission of materials.
+And all these materials are submitted before the supplementary material deadline.